ObenaufLab/CaTCH/README.txt

 Parameters:
 -----------
--c  The collective counts table from step 3.
+-c <FILE>       The collective counts table from step 3.
--s  The collective summaries table from step 3.
+-s <FILE>       The collective summaries table from step 3.
--d  Directory in which to save all output files.
+-d <DIR>        Directory in which to save all output files.
--T  The path to barcoding_results_template.Rmd .
+-T <FILE>       The path to barcoding_results_template.Rmd .
--v  The file assigning samples to conditions and colours (see Input section above) -p  Instead of an HTML report (more information and more interaction), output just the figures into a PDF file (for Illustrator or presentations).
+-v <FILE>       The file assigning samples to conditions and colours (see Input section above).
+-p              Instead of an HTML report (more information and more interaction), output just the figures into a PDF file (for Illustrator or presentations).
--r  Comma-separated list (without spaces) of integers designating the samples to use as reference abundance.
-The numbers should correspond to the order in which  the samples appear in the collective summaries file) (Default: 1).
+-r <INT_LIST>   Comma-separated list (without spaces) of integers designating the samples to use as reference abundance.
+The numbers should correspond to the order in which  the samples appear in the collective summaries file, not counting the header line) (Default: 1).
--N  Count threshold for barcodes (Default: 50).
+-N <INT>        Count threshold for barcodes (Default: 50).
 The counting generates many low-count barcodes, as a result of sequencing errors.
 These inflate the number of barcodes, so this threshold is provided to cut out that noise.
--A  Proportional abundance threshold to consider barcodes top hits (Default: 0.01).
+-A <FLOAT>      Proportional abundance threshold to consider barcodes top hits (Default: 0.01).
 Range 0 - 1.